L-Havi/Domain-and-subdomain-mapping/README.md

 Sitemapper maps all links related to the domain and creates a map based on these links.
 (Unrelated links like link to youtube for example will be disregarded)

-Python files works in any UNIX based operating systems and in Windows if Python is installed
+Python files work in any UNIX based operating systems and in Windows if Python is installed

 Executables work even if Python is not installed